 - Widen the Window: Training Your Brain and Body to Thrive During Stress and Recover from Trauma

 - The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma

 - The Power of Breathwork: Simple Practices to Promote Wellbeing

 - How Trauma Affects The Body: Polyvagal Theory – video by The Holistic Psychologist

 I think that breathwork and body-based therapies can provide a lot of support in general but also during this nodal cycle and times of added stress (like a pandemic).
 May we all become more resilient and anti-fragile.

 I hope you found this helpful.
 If so, please consider supporting my work with a donation.

-This page contains Amazon affiliate links which means that I earn a small commission on products linked at no cost to you.
+This page contains affiliate links which means that I earn a small commission on products linked at no cost to you.
 This helps to support this site and my work as an independent artist and creator.
 I only ever recommend products that I personally use and love.
 Thanks for your support!